-We produce high-quality Class A recycled water at our Eastern and Western treatment plants, following strict regulatory guidelines.
+Melbourne Water produces high-quality Class A recycled water at our Eastern and Western treatment plants, following strict regulatory guidelines.

-- our advanced treatment technologies remove more than 99.999% of pathogens from wastewater
+- Our advanced treatment technologies remove more than 99.999% of pathogens from wastewater.

-- we use a quality control process which is common throughout the food industry, called Hazard Analysis and Critical Control Points (HACCP)
+- We use a quality control process which is common throughout the food industry, called Hazard Analysis and Critical Control Points (HACCP).

 Standards and guidelines